Harvard Catalyst Profiles

 Overview

-I am the Director of the Applied Neuroimaging Statistics Lab at McLean Hospital, which focuses on developing new statistical methods for functional magnetic resonance imaging (fMRI) data analysis, and on applying state-of-the-art analysis methods such as multi-modal data fusion and machine learning methods for basic neuroscience research on drug use and psychiatric disorders.
-Current research involves using large-scale open access neuroimaging datasets including HCP and UK Biobank to develop and apply new statistical methods and machine learning techniques, including tensor and matrix decomposition methods such as ICA and linked ICA for data fusion tor investigate brain structure and function in drug use and psychiatric disorders.
+I am the Director of the Applied Neuroimaging Statistics Research Lab at McLean Hospital, which focuses on developing and applying novel machine learning and statistical methods for multimodal neuroimaging data analysis for research on Alzheimer's Disease, drug use and psychiatric disorders.
+Current research involves combining large-scale open access neuroimaging datasets including HCP, CRHD, ADNI and others with computational approaches such as tensor and matrix decomposition methods, including ICA and linked ICA for data fusion, normative modeling and other techniques to investigate brain structure and function.
 Current funding includes a five-year R01 to utilize the Human Connectome Project (HCP) Lifespan and Connectomes Related to Human Disease datasets to investigate neuropsychiatric symptoms in Alzheimer's Disease.
-I also provide statistical support and training for numerous junior scientists and collaborators, mentoring, and I teach seminars and courses on imaging statistics, resting state and task fMRI data processing, multivariate data-driven methods and other imaging analysis topics.
+I provide statistical support, training, and mentoring for students and junior scientists, and I teach seminars and courses on imaging statistics, resting state and task fMRI data processing, multivariate data-driven methods and other imaging analysis topics at Harvard and MIT.
 I am also a biostatistics consultant for the Harvard Catalyst, a faculty member of the Harvard Mind Brain Behavior and the Harvard Data Science Initiatives and act as mentor to students and post-docs through the HDSI MIND project.
-My lab is currently accepting new trainees and I am currently seeking post-doctoral fellows.
+My lab is currently accepting new student trainees and I am currently seeking a post-doctoral fellow for a NIDA T32 position for training in neuroimaging of substance use and a post-doctoral fellow to work on an NIA-funded R01 on Multimodal Computational Neuroimaging: Big Data, Neuropsychiatric Symptoms and Alzheimer’s Disease.

 Research